Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 Birth control pills are among the top 10 drugs accidentally ingested by pets.
-If you suspect that your pet has accidentally ingested your medication, try to determine how many pills they ate and if they also ingested the packaging.
+If you suspect that your pet has accidentally ingested your medication, try to determine when and how many pills they ate and if they also ingested the packaging.
 With this information, call the vet or the Pet Poison Helpline.

 Divider-Dog Paw and Bone- New